- All rates are variable and are subject to change.

 - We use the daily balance method to calculate the interest on your account.
 This method applies a daily periodic rate to the principle in the account each day.
 Interest will begin to accrue on the business date in which the deposit is made.

-For tax year 2017, contributions are limited to $3,400 for single coverage and $6,750 for family coverage.
-For tax year 2018, the contribution limit for single coverage is $3,450 and $6,850 for family coverage.
+For tax year 2022, contributions are limited to $3,650 for single coverage and $7,300 for family coverage.
+For tax year 2023, the contribution limit for single coverage is $3,850 and $7,750 for family coverage.
 A catch-up contribution of $1,000 is available to persons age 55 and older.
 The contribution limits are adjusted for inflation each year.
-Contributions may be made for the prior tax year until April 15.
+Contributions may be made for the prior tax year until April 18,2023.
+For additional information, please see Publication 969, Health Savings Accounts and other Tax-Favored Health Plans at IRS.gov.

 You can make no further contributions after age 65; however, the account may remain open to pay for qualified medical expenses.

-HSA distributions used for non-qualified medical expenses are subject to ordinary income tax and, if taken before age 65 is 20% IRS penalty tax.
-(Unless the distribution is because of death or disability).
+HSA distributions used for non-qualified medical expenses are subject to ordinary income tax and, if taken before age 65, a 20% IRS penalty tax. (unless the distribution is because of death or disability).